MukeshKumar-17/MeetMogger-AI/README.md

 - **Node.js** (v18 or higher)
 - **MongoDB** (local installation or MongoDB Atlas)
 - **Google Gemini API Key**

+## 🎮 Demo Mode

+The application includes a **Demo Mode** that works without any backend setup:

+- **No MongoDB required** - Uses mock authentication
+- **No API keys needed** - Uses simulated AI responses
+- **Instant setup** - Just clone and run
+- **Full functionality** - Experience all features

+To enable demo mode, the application automatically detects when running on GitHub Pages and switches to demo mode.

 ## 🚀 Quick Start